MMU2S - What is it and how does it work?

 Anatomy

-Please reference the pictures below to learn about the MMU components
+Please reference the pictures below to learn about the MMU2S components

 Operation

-The MMU can provide hours and hours of reliable operation if and only if the user is consistent with maintenance.
+The MMU2S can provide hours and hours of reliable operation if and only if the user is consistent with maintenance.
 This includes what to do in between prints.

 It also requires that the operator always pays attention to how much friction there is in the filament path.